andrew-johnson-4/andrew-johnson-4/README.md

  Greedy + ColorBlind | Inference fails a lot                   |

 You can use formal language to ask questions (proofs) or to write commands (programs).
-Heading further in either of those directions leads to
+Heading further in either of these directions leads to
 * The Greedy Rule (maximalist program utility)
 * The Colorblind Rule (maximalist proof utility)